Mbed-TLS/mbedtls/docs/use-psa-crypto.md

 TLS 1.3 code that are common with TLS 1.2, however, follow this option (this is currently just the record protection code).

-Stability: any API that's only available when `MBEDTLS_USE_PSA_CRYPTO` is defined is considered experimental and may change in incompatible ways at any time.
-Said otherwise, these APIs are explicitly excluded from the usual API stability promises.

 New APIs / API extensions
 -------------------------